gmengusthk/arxiv_daily/README.md

 ## Features

-- Automatically fetches Computer Vision papers from arXiv
+- Automatically fetches Computer Vision papers from arXiv(modify the query="cat:cs.CV" in arxiv.Search for other categories)
 - Uses AI to analyze papers and identify relevant ones based on your research topics
+- Groups papers by research topics for better organization
+- Provides detailed analysis of each paper's relevance to your research interests
-- Generates a detailed markdown report with analysis results
+- Generates a comprehensive markdown report with topic distribution
 - Supports custom research topics and filtering
 - Progress tracking during analysis
 - Secure API key management